Wild Clover Farm Oklahoma

 Autumn Herbal Tea

-This wonderfully spicy and warm tea is sure to tempt on cool fall evenings and it smells as good as it tastes!
+This wonderfully spicy and warm herbal tea is sure to tempt on cool fall evenings, and it smells as good as it tastes!
+Perfect for cozying up, this immune-boosting tea can even be enjoyed alongside a fire cider for an extra wellness boost.

 For this recipe, it can be made in large or small quantities, therefore it's listed as "parts."
 A "part" could be any measure you select - teaspoon, tablespoon, or 1/4 cup, etc.